gazolla/JsonTableViewSwift/README.md

 JsonTableViewSwift
 ==================

-How to load JSON data from iTunes to a TableView using Alamofire
+How to load JSON data from iTunes to a TableView programmatically using Swift 2

 ### Contact